sharathrjtr/autonomous_car_driving/README.md

 --------------------------------------
 **Training Process**
 - Model is trained for 10 epochs with 300 training steps per epoch followed by 200 validation steps.
-- Each training batch consists of 100 training images.
+- Each training step consists of a batch of 100 training images.
 - Each validation step consists of 100 validation images.
-- Required around 25 mins of training time.
+- Requires around 25 mins of training time.

 ![training result](images/training_fit_gen.png)